MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 ### Talk-to-listen ratio

-This section shows the average listen and talk ratio of top sellers and rest of the team in conversations with customers.
+This insight shows the average listen and talk ratio of top sellers and rest of the team in conversations with customers.
 By analyzing this insight, you can understand what working-out for top sellers while in conversation with customers to close deals and generate revenue.

 The following image is an example of how the talk-to-listen ratio section is displayed: